 The answer can be broken down into two parts.
-On one side, we need to be a solid diver and very cognizant that we are shooting a video clip.
-On the other side, we add some gear to help keep the GoPro steady.
+First, we need to be a solid diver and very cognizant that we are shooting a video clip.
+Second, we add some gear to help keep the GoPro steady.

 It’s also important to use the best GoPro settings for underwater video.

 My first advice for shooting any underwater video is to master your buoyancy without the camera.